opencast/lms-integrations/comparison.md

 ### <a name="user-content-backup-im-export"></a>Backup and Im- / export of Opencast stuff in LMS courses

-The LMS is able to backup, import and export Opencast Series/Videos from one course to another either by event duplication or ACL Change method.
+The LMS can back up, import, and export Opencast series and videos between courses.
+This can be achieved through event duplication or by modifying the Access Control List (ACL) settings.

 ### <a name="user-content-custwf"></a>Start a custom workflow